- Bullying Prevention

 VC Statement on Gender Equality

+Currently over 50% of our staff and students are women, 47% of our managers are women, and we have one of the highest rates of women professors (41%) in the sector.
 I want to build further upon this impressive foundation.
-If we are to be leaders in excellence in teaching, innovation and research it is critical that we utilise the skills and capacities of all our staff.
+If we are to be leaders in excellence in teaching, innovation, and research, it is critical that we utilise the skills and capacities of all our staff.

 I want to continue the University's proud reputation as a sector leader in gender equality.

 Western Sydney University is an Employer of Choice for Gender Equality